 It would seem that you can leave CityLIS but it never leaves you.

 Looking back, I vividly recall the first two books that I borrowed from the library, Cataloging the World (Wright, 2014) and The 4th Revolution (Floridi, 2016) both shaped, inspired and influenced my initial perspective of information gathering philosophies and information ethics and their relevance to LIS.
-These, combined with the document theories of Briet (Buckland, 2017), Buckland (2015) and Otlet (Wright, 2014) have merged with the many holistic LIS digital world concepts of the taught CityLIS programme and have influenced my research pathways.
-Each online user history, is a footprint of our searches, outputs and interactions which document our information ethical ‘onlife’ persona, for which we all bear self-regulatory responsibilities.
+These, combined with the document theories of Briet (Buckland, 2017), Buckland (2015), and Otlet (Wright, 2014) have merged with the many holistic LIS digital world concepts of the taught CityLIS programme and have influenced my research pathways.
+Each online user history is a footprint of our searches, outputs and interactions which document our information’s ethical ‘onlife’ persona (Floridi, 2016), for which we all bear self-regulatory responsibilities.

-As such, I am pleased to introduce my PhD, Traversing the Ethical Badlands of Social Media, which will build upon my DITA module assignment, ‘Making Sense of Social Media: A Chaotic Landscape’ (Killoran, 2018) and aims to go beyond its original assignment scope and time limitations.
+As such, I am pleased to introduce my Ph.D., Traversing the Ethical Badlands of Social Media, which will build upon my DITA module assignment, ‘Making Sense of Social Media: A Chaotic Landscape’ (Killoran, 2018) and aims to go beyond its original assignment scope and time limitations.
 I will initially examine what is meant by the term ‘information ethics’ and the various philosophies that surround it discussed above.
-Next, it will investigate how digital natives; view, source, provide and self-regulate their information-seeking habits.
-Finally, as government edicts, teachers and lecturers are at the forefront of guiding and shaping how parents and digital natives are influenced and view the online information world, it is also necessary to include their positions, practices and perspectives to give a complete overview of the landscape.
+Next, it will investigate how pupil/student aged (7-18) digital information explorers; view, source, provide and self-regulate their information-seeking habits.
+Finally, as government edicts, teachers and lecturers are at the forefront of guiding and shaping how parents and digital explorers are influenced and view the online information world.
+During this study, it will also be necessary to include their positions, practices, and perspectives to give a complete overview of the landscape.
 For it is only by seeking to establish current concerns and responsibilities of information providers, governments and educators that we can draw holistically approached conclusions as to what dilemmas our young information seekers face going forward as they mature.

-I am looking forward to starting my research journey and will share some of my insights along the way.
+I am looking forward to starting my research journey and will share some of my insights along the way and we shall see where it will take us as just like the onlife world (Floridi, 2016), things are always changing!

 Buckland, M. (2015).
 Document Theory: An Introduction. [online] Escholarship.org.
 Available at: https://escholarship.org/uc/item/87s642x7 [Accessed 24 Feb.
 2020].